mobile-toys-and-tools/eartherm.flirstreaming.pp/README.md

 # Privacy Policy for Mobile Application
-This privacy policy governs your use of the software application **EarTherm** that was developed by **Mobile Toys & Tools (MTAT)** for mobile devices.
-The application detects objects in motion by using a FLIR thermal camera.
-The application plays sound and plots it on the screen optionally if there is a motion detected.
-The application can use the thermal picture obtained by a FLIR thermal camera therefore runs day and night without any need to visible light.
+This privacy policy governs your use of the software application **EarTherm** that was developed by **Mobile Toys & Tools (MTAT)** for mobile devices. **EarTherm** performs Elevated Body Temperature (EBT) scan using human ear. **EarTherm** detects human ear region in the thermal camera field of view using AI and reads camera maximum temperature value in that ear region. **EarTherm** compares the ear temperature with a user defined temperature threshold and generates EBT alarm if the temperature is higher than the threshold. **EarTherm** detects outlier ear temperature comparing the ear temperature value with the last past ear temperature values. **EarTherm** generates EBT alarm if the current ear temperature value deviates from last ear temperature samples mean by the user specified threshold value.

 # What information does the Application obtain and how is it used?
 ## Camera Information